AlibabaCloudDocs/ecs/intl.en-US/SDK Reference/Java example/Create an ECS instance/Create a preemptible instance.md

     }
     ```

-3.  \(Optional\) Call the DescribeSpotPriceHistory operation to query the historical prices of preemptible instances.
+3. Optional.
+Call the DescribeSpotPriceHistory operation to query the historical prices of preemptible instances.

-    **Note:** DescribeSpotPriceHistory allows you to obtain the historical prices for up to the last 30 days.
+    **Note:** The DescribeSpotPriceHistory operation allows you to obtain the historical prices for up to the last 30 days.

     ```
     public class DescribeSpotPriceHistorySample {